 Unfortunately, unlike the faithful and diligent Crespí, Palóu was a bureaucrat.
 The Spanish were having difficulty inducing ranchers in Mexico to relocate to California.
 With all the forage up here, one wonders why, but for the likely rumors of nine-foot tall bears weighing over half a ton!
-Palóu had carefully redacted all but one mention of bears from Fr.
-Crespís diary as well signs of the degree to which fire had been deployed.
+Palóu had carefully redacted all but one of Fr.
+Crespí's mentions of bears, as well his reports of the degree to which fire had been deployed.
 Effectively, I am the first hands-on multidisciplinary ecologist to have studied both sources.
 That is why it was missed.